haligonda/haligonda.github.io/about.md

 I am involved in the movement/philosophy/set of ideas that is [Effective Altruism](https://www.effectivealtruism.org).

-If the world was void of both interesting research questions and global catastrophic risks(!), you'd find me backpacking around the world with my film camera taking [mediocre photos](https://blitz-analog.github.io/).
+If the world was void of both interesting research questions and global catastrophic risks(!), you'd find me backpacking around the world with my [film camera](https://blitz-analog.github.io/).
 I still try to do this when I have time off and get the chance to travel somewhere cool.

 ## Publications (in reverse chronological order):